 WHO WE ARE and What We Do

-The Our World Irish Aid Awards gives you the chance to learn more about the developing world and to speak out for a better future for all the world’s people.
+The Our World Awards gives you the chance to learn more about the developing world and to speak out for a better future for all the world’s people.

-The theme of this year’s Awards is ‘Food for Life’.
-Using our ‘Food for Life’ pupil’s magazine and accompanying lesson plans, you can work on a creative piece showcasing what you learned or what inspired you.
-You can use writing, artwork, music or film and submit your work for a chance to feature in our Global Goal Getters online multi-media magazines, by kids, for kids.
+Using our Pupil’s Magazine and accompanying lesson plans, you can work on a creative piece showcasing what you learned or what inspired you.
+You can use writing, artwork, music or film and submit your work for a chance to win one of our amazing prizes for your class.

 The aim of the awards